Resources to support you through Coronavirus (COVID-19)

 They also have published a whitepaper around creative closure and how to sustain relationships with audiences and supporters during this time.
 Read more.

-Spektrix launched new Building Blocks for Reopening guide — explores key themes including audience segmentation and flexible customer service policies.
+Spektrix launched a Building Blocks for Reopening guide — explores key themes including audience segmentation and flexible customer service policies.
 Read more.

 ArtFund releases results of survey on the post-covid challenges facing museums and galleries.
 Read more.